gis-rpd/pipelines/README.md

 - Each pipeline has its own folder and the corresponding starter script has the same name
   (e.g. `variant-calling-gatk/variant-calling-gatk.py`)
+- All wrappers require Python3.
+If required, add the RPD Python installation to your PATH: `export PATH=/mnt/projects/rpd/apps/miniconda3/bin/:$PATH`
 - Invoking the starter script with `-h` will display its usage information
 - Each pipeline folder contains a README file describing the pipeline